kevinlanzon/ytb-code-test-app/README.md

 The first thing I noticed was that there was no books controller and the actions for creating and deleting books were included in the users controller.
 This goes against Rails' convention over configuration.
 I created a books controller and moved the create_book and destroy_book actions into here to separate concerns and for single responsibilty.

-I then added the routes for the book controller actions and removed the logic from the user show page into a partial just to clean up this view.
-I would normally only do this with code that needed to be reused elsewhere to prevent unnecessary duplication.
+I then added the routes for the book controller actions and removed the logic from the user show page into a partial to clean up this view.
+I would normally do this with code that needed to be reused elsewhere, to prevent unnecessary duplication.

 I thought that the AdminMailer might be causing the site to respond slowly when creating users.
 To test this I commented out the action in the users controller and checked the response times in the terminal.